qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 In order to intialize the register we pepare a uniform superposition of qubits, the number of qubits is determined by the number of elements in our table.
 We then grab our y-th index and entangle it with our register using a Controlled Z.

 ```
-   using ((Register) = (Qubit[TableLength])) // intialize register to number of qubits as there are indices
+   // intialize register to number of qubits as there are indices
+   using ((Register) = (Qubit[TableLength]))
    {
-      PrepareUniformSuperposition(TableLength,LittleEndian(Register)); // Create Uniform Superposition of all indices
+      // Create Uniform Superposition of all indices
+      PrepareUniformSuperposition(TableLength,LittleEndian(Register));

-      let Marker = Register[RandomIndex]; // Grab the qubit in the RandomIndex (which is intialized in our python host script using numpy.uniform.random()) and set it aside
+      // Grab the qubit in the RandomIndex (which is intialized in our python host script using numpy.uniform.random()) and set it aside
+      let Marker = Register[RandomIndex];

-      Controlled Z(Register,Marker); // Apply Oracle to flip all states that are T[j]<T[y]
+      // Apply Oracle to flip all states that are T[j]<T[y]
+      Controlled Z(Register,Marker);
    }
 ```

 Step 2(a) has been stasified.
 Now we must figure out how to apply the QESA algorithm.
 The QESA algorithm is a generalized Grover's search characterized by H,S_0,H^-1,S_A for an even number of table elements.
 If we have an odd number of table elements we use QFT,S_0,QFT^-1,S_A where QFT is the approixmate Fourier transform as given by Kitaev [(3)].

-H is defined as a Hadamard transform, S_0 flips our qubit if it is 0, H^-1 is inverse of Hadamard conjugate transpose, S_A flips out qubit if it is 1.
+H is defined as a Hadamard transform, S_0 flips our qubit if it is 0, H^-1 is inverse of Hadamard- the conjugate transpose, S_A flips out qubit if it is 1.

-We utilize the register we were working with earlier and apply a T' transform, this is stated to simply be the Hadmard.
+We utilize the register we were working with earlier and apply a H transform, this is stated to simply be the Hadmard.

 ```
-   ApplyToEach(H,Register); // Apply Hadamard to register
+   // Apply Hadamard to register
+   ApplyToEach(H,Register);
 ```

 We then apply a conditional phase shift if the qubit is 0.
 ```
-   ApplyConditionalPhase_0(LittleEndian(Register)); // Reflect qubits that are 0s
+   // Reflect qubits that are 0s
+   ApplyConditionalPhase_0(LittleEndian(Register));

    operation ApplyConditionalPhase_0(register: LittleEndian) : Unit is Adj + Ctl
    {